 Autism Dogs Charity, based in Congleton, Cheshire.

-Are you looking for a career and qualification in animal care focused around working with dogs?
-We are currently seeking a caring, committed and hard-working individual to join our Animal Care team at our base in Congleton!
+Do you have experience in Assistance Dog Training and would like to work in a new, unique environment?
+We are currently seeking a caring, committed and hard-working individual to join our Training team at our base in Congleton!

 Essentials for the role